Goodbye Red Robin: Burger chain to permanently close several locations

-Goodbye Red Robin: Burger restaurant to permanently close several locations across the country
+Goodbye Red Robin: Burger chain to permanently close several locations across the country

 The burger chain previously announced plans to axe 70 restaurants in a desperate cost-cutting measure known as ‘Operation North Star’